Built for the Big Leagues

 Long before she was managing club trips, working athletic events, or coordinating major championship experiences, she was a high school student keeping scorebooks, tracking stats, and finding meaning in the details others might overlook.

-For Yingst, that behind-the-scenes role was more than a job.
 It was the first time sports truly felt like home.

+That sense of purpose became the starting point for a college journey that's been defined by involvement, leadership, and a willingness to jump in early and often.
 When Yingst arrived at Lock Haven as a freshman, she already knew she wanted to major in sport management.
 What she didn’t yet know was just how many opportunities would open once she fully committed herself to the experience.

 “I was a sport management major from the start,” Yingst said.
 “I always played sports growing up, and I knew I wanted to be around sports in some way.”